flathub/flathub/README.md

 This version of Godot is built with special [permissions](https://github.com/flathub/org.godotengine.Godot/blob/394f81c3310b82f5069ea917bb21f49888f818c6/org.godotengine.Godot.yaml#L46) to be able to run commands on the host system outside of the sandbox via [flatpak-spawn](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-spawn).
 This is done by prefixing the command with `flatpak-spawn --host`.
 For example, if you want to run `gnome-terminal` on the host system outside of the sandbox, you can do so by running `flatpak-spawn --host gnome-terminal`.

-To use the built-in Blender importer, Godot expects the Blender executable to be named `blender` (lowercase).
-To use the importer in the Flatpak, a script exactly named `blender` should be placed in a directory of your choosing and must contain the following contents:
+Godot expects the Blender executable to be named `blender` (lowercase), so a script exactly named `blender` that executes Blender via `flatpak-spawn --host` should be created.
+Below are two [Bash](https://www.gnu.org/software/bash/) scripts which may need to be modified depending on your [shell](https://en.wikipedia.org/wiki/Shell_(computing)) and how Blender is installed.

+### Bash script assuming Blender is installed in `PATH` (e.g. using distribution packages)

 ```bash
 #!/bin/bash